Is Your Senior Cat Not Using the Litter Box? Here’s What To Do

 As your cat ages, your vet may advocate for different food, as senior cats have different dietary needs than their younger selves did.
 Here are just two examples of senior cat diets your veterinarian may recommend:

-Hill's Science Diet Adult 7+ Senior Vitality Dry Cat Food
+Hill's Science Diet Adult 7+ Senior Vitality Chicken Recipe Dry Cat Food

 Purina Pro Plan LIVECLEAR Adult 7+ Prime Plus Longer Life Formula Dry Cat Food

-Galaxy says adjusting the diet to fit your old cat’s new needs will help them function as they should.
+Adjusting the diet to fit your old cat’s new needs will help them function as they should, Galaxy says.
 Of course, you’ll want to ask your vet about the best way to introduce a new diet to your senior cat to avoid stomach problems.

 Hydration is important, too.
 “As cats get older, one of the most important things we can do for them is keep water running through their bodies,” Galaxy says.
-He suggests adding a few pet fountains, such as the Drinkwell 360 Pet Fountain, around the house to encourage them to drink more, as well as adding a little warm water to your cat’s food.
+He suggests adding a few pet fountains, such as the Frisco Whimsical Leaf Round Fountain, around the house to encourage your cat to drink more.
+Also, try adding a little warm water to your cat’s food.
+Especially with dry kibble, soaking your cat’s food not only helps make the food more aromatic and enticing but can also help increase fluid intake.

 Keep a Pleasant Environment